skip to content

 Submission

-The deadline for submission was 12 noon (BST) on Tuesday 1st August 2023.
+The deadline for submission is 12 noon (BST) on Friday 1st August 2025.

 Entries should be submitted via: https://www.trin.cam.ac.uk/undergraduate/essay-prizes/politics/